 How do I set this up?

-You’ll notice on the Pay Run Defaults page within an employee’s file that we’ve added a new “Standard Work Week” field with Basic and Advanced options.
+You’ll notice on the Pay Run Defaults page within an employee’s file that there is a “Standard Work Week” field with Basic and Advanced options.

-Leaving the Basic option selected works exactly as it did previously, but select the Advanced option and you’ll be able to enter the employee’s standard working hours for each day of the week:
+If you select the Advanced option you will be able to enter the employee’s standard working hours for each day of the week:

 Once you’re happy with the standard hours you’ve entered, click the “Close” button on the dialog (you’ll see the details you entered listed on the Pay Run Defaults page) and click the Save button at the bottom of the page.
 Done!